 You can always tweak these instructions to customize your patio.
 For instance, add liquid color to the concrete mix to give the patio a more natural-looking finish.

 For every two 60-pound or 80-pound bags of dry concrete mix, blend one 10-ounce bottle of Quikrete Liquid Cement Color with 5 quarts of clean water.
 Mix the liquid into dry concrete until the color is consistent.
-Add clean water as needed until you have the desired uniformity.
+Add additional clean water as required, according to the directions.

 You also can brush on a layer of play sand, or press small stones or pea gravel into the wet concrete for different surface finishes.
 Do this after the concrete initially sets — about one hour after placement, when it’s “thumbprint hard” but still damp.